cosmos/ibc/spec/ics-15-cosmos-signed-messages/README.md

 We can formally specify the Cosmos message signing protocol as follows.
 Given a message `m` that adheres to the JSON schema defined and `M`, the set of all possible valid messages: <code>∀m ∈ M, z ← sign<sub>sk</sub>(H(m))</code>.

-### Backwards Compatibility

-(discussion of compatibility or lack thereof with previous standards)

-### Forwards Compatibility

-(discussion of compatibility or lack thereof with expected future standards)

-### Example Implementation

-(link to or description of concrete example implementation)

 ## History